mchugh118/mchugh118.github.io/_pages/about.md

   - /about.html
 ---

 My name is Patrick McHugh, and I am a statistics PhD student at The Ohio State University.
-As I work towards my candidacy exam, I am researching topics related to causal inference and meta-analysis in a Bayesian setting, advised by [Dr. Elly Kaizar](https://stat.osu.edu/people/kaizar.1) and [Dr. Chris Hans](https://www.stat.osu.edu/~hans).
+As I work towards my candidacy exam, I am researching topics related to causal inference and meta-analysis in a Bayesian setting, co-advised by [Dr. Elly Kaizar](https://stat.osu.edu/people/kaizar.1) and [Dr. Chris Hans](https://www.stat.osu.edu/~hans).
 I also am currently collaborating with [Lawrence Livermore National Laboratory](https://www.llnl.gov/) on a research project related to the design of computer experiments.
 Before graduate school, I received an undergraduate degree in Data Analytics and worked as a data scientist for three years.

 A data-driven personal website